 This paper presents a new method to quickly extract geodesic paths on images and 3D meshes.
 We use a heuristic to drive the front propagation procedure of the classical Fast Marching.
 This results in a modification of the Fast Marching algorithm that is similar to the A\ algorithm used in artificial intelligence.
-In order to find very quickly geodesic paths between any given couples of points, we advocate for the initial computation of distance maps to a set of landmark points and make use of these distance maps through a relevant heuristic.
-We show that our method brings a large speed up for large scale applications that require the extraction of geodesics on images and 3D meshes.
-We introduce two distortion metrics in order to find an optimal seeding of landmark points for the targeted applications.
-We also propose a compression scheme to reduce the memory requirement without impacting the quality of the extracted paths.
+In order to find very quickly geodesic paths between any given pair of points, two methods are proposed to devise an heuristic that restrict the front propagation.
+The multiresolition heuristic computes the heuristic using a propagation on a coarse map.
+For applications where pre-computation is acceptable, the landmark-based heuristic pre-computes distance maps to a sparse set of landmark points.
+We introduce various distortion metrics in order to quantify the errors introduced by the heuristically driven propagations.
+We show that both heuristic approaches bring a large speed-up for large scale applications that require the extraction of geodesics on images and 3D meshes.